guysoft/EnergySource/README.md

 This is a rhythm game that works in vr using OpenXR, and supports WebXR.
 It has a cool mechanic where you can slow down the music inside a level.

-# Known issues

-## Linux
-For linux builds you need to copy to the game folder libopenxr_loader.so.1 which comes with your distirbution.

 ## Developer setup
 1. Import the godot project and install the following addons:
     * [godot-openxr](https://godotengine.org/asset-library/asset/986)